We will reply to your message within an hour.

 For better protection against abrasion, tears, and punctures, this tubing has thicker walls than standard tubing.

-With excellent resistance to tears and cuts, this tubing withstands demanding use.
+With excellent resistance to tears, cuts, chemicals, and high temperatures, this tubing withstands demanding use.

 Create a water-resistant seal—this tubing has an adhesive lining that melts when the tubing is heated and bonds to the underlying surface.